moroccanprogrammers/moroccovid-19/README.md

 ```
 4 - Send your PR

-## License
+## 04 - License

-Do whatever you want with this project just don't sell to people
+Do whatever you want with this project just don't, not for commercial use